 It seems safe to say that, in recent days, Xbox Live struggled.
-Xbox Live was down for 12 hours first, then another major outage hit a few days later, also lasting a few hours.
-Meanwhile, some players have reported that they are still unable to access digital games they own or titles through Xbox Game Pass.
+Xbox Live was first down for 12 hours, then another major outage hit a few days later, also lasting a few hours.
+In the meantime, some players have reported that they are still unable to access digital games they own or titles through Xbox Game Pass.
 This lasted between outages, and by all reports it’s still a lingering issue for some players.

 Apparently there is a workaround although it is by no means guaranteed or simple.
 First, those who share games with their Xbox consoles are likely to be the most affected.
 Not having an Xbox console set as a home console makes the situation worse.
 But if players go to network settings, turn off their Xbox, wait a few minutes, restart the console, then get back online, it will eventually reconnect and hopefully work better.
 Many reports suggest that it still takes several tries.